gagern/CindyJS/_posts/2020-06-21-three-switches.md

 One such assumption could be that all <script type="text/x-tex">2^n-1</script>
 non-winning states are equally probable.

+So let's take three switches as an example, and assume all seven possible initial states are equally likely.

 ## Optimal strategy for three switches

 <img src="{{ "/images/switches3a.svg" | prepend: post_full_base_url }}" alt="Optimal strategy graph" type="image/svg" style="width: 100%">

-The infinite strategies shown above all lead to a minimal expected number of actions, namely
+The infinite strategies shown in the above graph all lead to a minimal expected number of actions, namely

 <script type="text/x-tex;mode=display">E[a]=\frac{40}{7}\approx5.7</script>

+In the following sections I'll explain where this figure is coming from.

 ## Modeling three switches

-So let's take three switches as an example.
-If the initial probability distribution is known (or assumed), then the probability at any point can be expressed as a vector
+If the initial probability distribution is known (or assumed), then the probability distribution after a given sequence of actions can be expressed as a vector

 <script type="text/x-tex;mode=display">
   p = \begin{pmatrix}p_{000}\\p_{001}\\p_{011}\\p_{111}\end{pmatrix}
 </script>

-This is again considering switch states as equivalent if theuy only differ by rotation.
+This is considering switch states as equivalent if they only differ by rotation, similar to the power of two case I discussed before.
 The individual properties add up to one.
 The last component indicates the probability that we already solved the door by that state (so we probably assume this to be zero up front).
 Assuming that all seven non-winning states are equally probable, we get

 <script type="text/x-tex;mode=display">
   p_0 = \frac17\begin{pmatrix}1\\3\\3\\0\end{pmatrix}